Florida Modular Building Plans Examiner (ICC FP) Exam Book Package

 • Accessibility: practice interpreting usability requirements and reading questions carefully for applicability.

-• Florida modular/manufactured rules: review Florida-specific administrative references and connect them to plan review context.
+• Florida modular/manufactured rules: review Florida-specific administrative requirements and connect them to plan review context.

 2) Train “right book first” habits.
-The most common time loss in open-book exams is searching the wrong reference.
+The most common time loss in code-based exams is searching the wrong reference.
 Build a repeatable mental rule:

-• If the question is clearly about plumbing systems, go to FBC Plumbing first.
+• If the question is clearly about plumbing systems, start in FBC Plumbing.

 • If it’s HVAC, ventilation, or mechanical systems, start in FBC Mechanical.